blackbytegames/blackbytegames.github.io/animecs/manual/getting-started.md

 Animecs needs access to all bone GameObjects during baking.
 Optimized hierarchies hide this data.

 **Animation Type can be anything**
-Generic, Humanoid, Legacy—doesn't matter.
-Animecs reads the Animator Controller, not the Avatar.
+- Can be Generic, Humanoid, or Legacy—Animecs reads the Animator Controller, not the Avatar
+- Ensure animation clips match your rig type (Generic clips for Generic rigs, Humanoid for Humanoid rigs)
+- Verify clips play correctly in Unity's Animation window before baking

 ## Bake Your Character